 2. Get dressed

 While your school may not require you to put your uniform on, getting dressed each day before school is important.
 Changing out of your pyjamas and into some normal clothes will help you to resume your normal routine, stay productive and focused.
 It’s important to shift your mindset from relaxing to getting things done, and what you’re wearing can go a long way to helping achieve this.

 3. Sit at a desk

-Make sure you attend online school from a desk, and if you don’t have a desk then improvise by using your dining table, or the outdoor table.
-Using some sort of desk set-up is the most practical way to attend school from home.
-You can have your textbooks out, your laptop open, have all your stationery and everything ready to go for class.
-Sitting in an actual chair also helps your physical health, it allows you to keep a good posture rather than slouching in bed and ruining your back.
+To avoid this, make sure you’re sitting at a desk or table.
+This way, you can have your textbooks out, your laptop open, have all your stationery and everything ready to go for class.
+There’s less of a chance that you’ll fall asleep during class, plus sitting in a chair allows you to keep a good posture rather than slouching in bed and ruining your back.

 4. Take your recess and lunch breaks